12 Fascinating Things to do in Dawson City

 At the Cultural Centre, you can see exhibits and learn about the Tr’ondëk Hwëch’in people’s language, stories and culture from the people who have stewarded this land for generations.

-The Sourtoe Cocktail is a world famous activity that I suspect might not come back after the pandemic (!) but I have no doubt the legend will live on forever at the Sourdough Saloon (worth a visit even if you don’t want to become a member of the club).
+The Sourtoe Cocktail is a world famous activity at the Sourdough Saloon (worth a visit even if you don’t want to become a member of the club).
 The Sourdough Saloon is in the Downtown Hotel and offers food and drinks in a fun historic setting.

 Becoming a member of the Sourtoe Cocktail Club (I’m a member!) involves taking an oath, taking a shot which has a preserved human toe in it which you have to touch your mouth to (ack!
 I know!) and then getting a certificate.
 I know it sounds gross, and it is, but it’s the kind of fun and quirky thing you can totally do if you get caught up in the moment.